 A squadron of one time GIs has returned to this Italian village for a reunion.
 Nearly 20 years ago, this squadron was based in her little Italian village during the war.
 Since then, the men have put money into a fund and are there to see the opening of a chapel that they donated to the town.
 They’ve brought their wives, and some of them have their kids in tow.

-Each of the men is unaware of the other men who were in her life at this time, and believe they are the father of her now 18-year-old daughter, Gia.
-All three have been voluntarily paying Carla child maintenance cheques since then.
-This meaning she could afford to send her daughter to a Swiss finishing school, university and live a good life.
+Each of the men is unaware of the other men who were in her life at this time and believes they are the father of her now 18-year-old daughter, Gia.
+All three have been voluntarily paying Carla’s child maintenance cheques since then.
+This means she could afford to send her daughter to a Swiss finishing school, university and live a good life.
 Carla also was generous with her money, providing jobs at her vineyard for the villagers.

 The girl in question is known to the villagers as Mrs Carla Campbell.
 She’s a pretty redhead with a temperamental lover, Vittorio (Philippe Leroy).
 Vittorio takes care of her flourishing vineyard.
 She told the village when she got pregnant, that her daughter’s father was a rich Army war hero Eddie Campbell.

 This is to keep her and her daughter’s reputation.
 They believe that Campbell died in the war shortly after he got married to Carla and his family provided her with money.
 Carla’s daughter also believes these lies.
 Carla took her and her child’s surname from the only English word she knew then, and this was a brand of soup.

 This name and the lettering of this on the film posters make you wonder if this blatant product placement or sponsorship from this company.
 Things get a wee bit complicated when not only the men arrive at her door, but Gia makes a surprise visit.
 Gia wants to meet her father’s friends and learn more about her father from them.
 She also has some big news for her mother…